bwswedberg/maplibre-gl-raster-reprojection/README.md

 Map tiles are best used in their native projection.
 Reprojecting a tile almost always be suboptimal and most easily visualized in the following ways.

-Use params like `interval`, `zoomOffset`, etc. to dial in the adapter to your needs.
+Use params like `interval`, `zoomOffset`, etc. to adjust the reprojection based on your needs.

 ### Visual effects